Experience the adventure of Yarm Preparatory School.

 In this section

 At Yarm School we aim to foster a love of lifelong learning.
 At the heart of what we strive to create is a stimulating and happy learning environment where confident pupils have the skills and capacity to think for themselves.
-Crucially, we ‘educate for life’ – the curriculum seeks to develop resilience, intellectual curiosity and the capacity for self-reflection.
+Crucially, we ‘educate for life’ – our Senior School curriculum seeks to develop resilience, intellectual curiosity and the capacity for self-reflection.

 Our philosophy is that pupils should experience a broad range of subjects and that “doors should be kept open” for as long as possible.
 In all areas of the curriculum we challenge our pupils and they grow through the experience of those challenges.
 We have the flexibility to tailor learning to the needs of individual pupils and at key points in the curriculum families have significant choices to make in shaping the subjects studied outside the common core.